 The Public Health Agency of Canada invests in community-based projects to support the health of victims of domestic violence and child abuse.
 The Agency invites eligible organizations to submit applications for projects that will address gaps in current knowledge about the effective design and delivery of multi-sectoral approaches that address the physical and mental health needs of victims of domestic violence and child abuse

 Public Safety Canada

-Within the National Crime Prevention Centre, the Crime Prevention Action Fund (CPAF), The Northern and Aboriginal Crime Prevention Fund (NACPF) and the Youth Gang Prevention Fund (YGPF) all have the capacity to fund projects that may directly or indirectly address the issue of family violence.
+Public Safety Canada's National Crime Prevention Strategy encompasses the following three funding programs: the Crime Prevention Action Fund (CPAF), The Northern and Aboriginal Crime Prevention Fund (NACPF) and the Youth Gang Prevention Fund (YGPF) that have the capacity to fund projects that may directly or indirectly address the issue of family violence.

 Royal Canadian Mounted Police